thakursaurabh55522/getground/README.md

 ## Implementation:

 #### Here are the steps to implement the solution:
+> Make sure you are in the directory where files are extracted.

 1. Create a Redis password and store it as a Kubernetes secret:
 ```
 kubectl create secret generic redis-password --from-literal=REDIS_PASSWORD=<password>
 ```